How Knowing What Causes Divorce Will Save Your Relationship

 Lack of communication or lack of effective communication is a good way to make sure your relationship ends.

-If you are noticing that you and your partner are not communicating as well or as often as you have been, take action.
+If you notice that you and your partner are not communicating as well or as often as you have been, take action.
 The most important thing you can do is act sooner rather than later.
 The longer you let this issue go on, the harder it will be to solve the problem later down the line.

 We all go through rough patches in our relationships.
 There will never be a relationship that goes off without a hitch at one time or another.
 The key thing to look out for here is repetition.
 It is normal for couples to argue.
 It is not normal to argue over small things every single day.
 When you notice this is going on, there is likely an underlying problem.
 Use your advanced communication skills to identify and solve these problems before they erode your relationship away.